These 2 Aerospace Stocks Could Beat Earnings: Why They Should Be on Your Radar

 The Zacks Earnings ESP, Explained

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-TransDigm Group (TDG) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $7.46 a share 29 days away from its upcoming earnings release on May 14, 2024.
+RTX (RTX) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.25 a share seven days away from its upcoming earnings release on April 23, 2024.

-By taking the percentage difference between the $7.46 Most Accurate Estimate and the $7.36 Zacks Consensus Estimate, TransDigm Group has an Earnings ESP of +1.25%.
-Investors should also know that TDG is one of a large group of stocks with positive ESPs.
-Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-TDG is one of just a large database of Aerospace stocks with positive ESPs.
-Another solid-looking stock is Leidos (LDOS).
+RTX is part of a big group of Aerospace stocks that boast a positive ESP, and investors may want to take a look at L3Harris (LHX) as well.

-Leidos is a Zacks Rank #2 (Buy) stock, and is getting ready to report earnings on April 30, 2024.
-LDOS' Most Accurate Estimate sits at $1.66 a share 15 days from its next earnings release.
+Slated to report earnings on April 25, 2024, L3Harris holds a #3 (Hold) ranking on the Zacks Rank, and it's Most Accurate Estimate is $2.94 a share nine days from its next quarterly update.

-For Leidos, the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $1.65 is +0.38%.
+The Zacks Consensus Estimate for L3Harris is $2.88, and when you take the percentage difference between that number and its Most Accurate Estimate, you get the Earnings ESP figure of +1.98%.

-TDG and LDOS' positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+RTX and LHX's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.

 Find Stocks to Buy or Sell Before They're Reported